CRM Reports – 16 Big Hitters For You22 Aug 2022

 - Feedback – Once your tickets are resolved, do you gather customer feedback in any way?
-This could be as simple as asking the client for some oral feedback on the end of a call, or you might send them a request to rate your support.
+This could be as simple as asking the client for some oral feedback on the end of a call, or you might send them a form where they can rate your support.
 As long as the data is captured on your tickets, you can report against this information.

 - How long are tickets taking to resolve – Your system automatically generates a number of benchmarks for your tickets such as Active Time and Days, First Action, Open and Overdue time.
 Including these details on reports gives you an idea of how agile your team is performing, and this is particularly important if you operate with Service Level Agreements (SLA).

-- Number of tickets in a given time period – Do you notice peaks and troughs?
-Maybe your new clients need that little bit more on-boarding, or maybe new product launches needs some related resources for example a video guide.
+- Number of tickets in a given time period – Does your support desk experience peaks and troughs?
+Maybe your new clients need that little bit more on-boarding?
+Or maybe new product launches needs some related resources for example a video guide.